 Harden hits for 40 as Rockets top Thunder

-James Harden scored a game-high 40 points while Russell Westbrook finished an assist shy of his second consecutive triple-double, but it was the two-way prowess of PJ Tucker that led the Houston Rockets to a 116-112 win over the visiting Oklahoma City Thunder on Monday.
+James Harden scored a game-high 40 points while Russell Westbrook finished an assist shy of his second consecutive triple-double against his former team, but it was the two-way prowess of PJ Tucker that led the Houston Rockets to a 116-112 win over the visiting Oklahoma City Thunder on Monday.
 Tucker had 17 points and nine rebounds, and he regularly assumed the challenge of defending opponents big and small.

 By outscoring Oklahoma City 39-18 in the third, the Rockets took a 91-80 edge into the fourth.
-The Thunder flashed ample energy early even though they were playing on the second night of a back-to-back, racing to a 15-point lead by converting both in transition.
+The Thunder flashed ample energy early even though they were playing on the second night of a back-to-back, racing to a 15-point lead by converting both in the half-court offense and in transition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)